 Will I be accepted for a mortgage if I have a bad credit score?

-If any of these scenarios apply, the chances are you won’t be eligible for most mortgage deals, or you will have to pay a higher rate of interest – even if your financial problems occurred a long time ago.
+If any of these scenarios apply, the chances are you won’t be eligible for most mortgage deals.
+Alternatively, you will have to pay a higher rate of interest, even if your financial problems occurred a long time ago.

 Which mortgages am I eligible for?

-There are some mortgages however, which are specifically designed for those whose credit history is far from perfect.
-These are often known as ‘sub-prime’ mortgages or ‘adverse credit’ mortgages, and are generally offered by lenders specialising in this market.
+There are some mortgages, though, which are specifically designed for those whose credit history is far from perfect.
+These are often known as ‘sub-prime’ mortgages or ‘adverse credit’ mortgages.
+Generally, they are offered by lenders specialising in this market.

-While they work in the same way as standard mortgages, insofar as you borrow a certain amount and then make monthly repayments over a set term, interest rates are unsurprisingly higher and you are likely to need a more sizeable deposit to put down.
+They work in the same way as standard mortgages, insofar as you borrow a certain amount and then make monthly repayments over a set term.
+However, interest rates are unsurprisingly higher, and you are likely to need a more sizeable deposit to put down.

 Most lenders will require a deposit of at least 25% to 30% of the property value, compared to around 5% to 10% if you were applying for a standard mortgage.